Xinyu Jiangxi, China Travel Guide

 Lowest prices, fewest tourists.

 Most foreign nationals require a visa to enter mainland China, including Xinyu.
 This process needs attention before your trip.
 You typically apply at a Chinese Embassy or Consulate in your home country or country of residence.
-Often, an online application precedes an in-person appointment for fingerprint collection.
+Often, an internet application precedes an in-person appointment for fingerprint collection.

 For exchanges, study tours, and other non-commercial activities.

-For commercial and trade activities.
+For trade and trade activities.

 For employment inside China.